SidedFreedom/ESP32-Bitcoin-Wallet/README.md

     1) An airgapped PSBT signer

-    2) An airgapped Bitcoin Wallet generator with code to save to SD card (optional) or print via a thermal printer (optional)
+    2) An airgapped Bitcoin Wallet generator with code to save to SD card (optional) and print via a thermal printer (optional)

     3) A flashlight with an optional strobe function